Medication-Assisted Treatment Program In NJ

 What To Expect from a MAT Program

 When you enter a MAT program, the first thing you can expect is an assessment of your medical history and substance abuse.
 A medical professional will evaluate you to determine if you’re a good candidate for medication-assisted treatment.
-This includes learning about your social life, mental health, and living situation since MAT can be completed at home.
+This includes learning about your social life, mental health, and living situation, since MAT can be completed at home.
 You’ll receive a prescription for a medication based on your substance use disorder.
 Often the medication is administered at the clinic or facility where you’re being treated, but you may also receive a prescription to take home.

-Along with medication, you’ll have routine visits to receive counseling and attend behavioral therapy sessions.
+Along with medication, you’ll have routine visits to receive counseling and attend therapy sessions.
 These therapies help you to develop skills to manage destructive thoughts and behaviors that may lead to abusing substances.
 While in therapy, you and your therapist will also work to identify and address the root cause of your substance use disorder.
 In a MAT program, you regularly attend therapy sessions and meet with your provider to adjust the dosage of your medication.
 MAT programs also offer group support which supplements other treatments.

 Medication-Assisted Treatment Program